-Children whose sibling(s) currently attend the school (including the Sixth Form) and who will continue to do so on the date of admission.
+Children whose sibling(s) currently attend the Academy (including the Sixth Form) and who will continue to do so on the date of admission.
 The term “sibling” means a full, half, adopted or fostered brother or sister.
 Sibling criteria may apply where, at the time of application, a sibling is expected to be on roll (including in the Sixth Form) when the child starts at the Academy.
 If the sibling unexpectedly leaves the Academy after the offer has been made, the place must not be withdrawn on these grounds.
 The Academy will request proof of relationship.

 Children whose parent is a member of staff who has been employed by the Academy for two or more years at the time at which the admission application is made, and/or has been recruited to fill a vacant post for which there is a demonstrable skill shortage.